 Wednesday: Powis Castle & The Stiperstones

-Quite the finale! - The heritage town of Shrewsbury with its cobbled streets and photogenic black and white architecture.
-We begin our final walk after a look around the ruins of Haughmond Abbey on the outskirts of Shrewsbury we follow the Shropshire Way as it winds its way along the banks of the Severn into Shrewsbury where we will have our lunch in the beautiful grounds of Shrewsbury Castle.
+The heritage town of Shrewsbury with its cobbled streets and photogenic black and white architecture.
+We begin our final walk after a look around the ruins of Haughmond Abbey as we follow the Shropshire Way winding its way along the banks of the Severn into Shrewsbury where we will have our lunch in the beautiful grounds of Shrewsbury Castle.
 We have a town trail to bring to light the history and the sights of the area, before free time to explore Shrewsbury's many sights and perhaps some of the unique shops to be found in the town centre.
 Options you might want to explore include Shrewsbury Abbey, the museum and art gallery or while away time in the shops and tea shops of the town.
-4 miles (6.5km) with very little ascent.
+4 miles (6½km) with very little ascent.

 - Walking generally on good paths or quiet lanes; occasionally rough or stony underfoot and with some short, steeper sections.
 Walks are up to 4.5 miles (7km) with up to 550 feet (160m) of ascent.